st-tech/zr-obp/examples/multiclass/README.md

-# Example with Multi-class Classification Data
+# Example Experiment with Multi-class Classification Data

 ## Description

-Here, we use multi-class classification datasets to evaluate OPE estimators.
-Specifically, we evaluate the estimation performances of well-known off-policy estimators using the ground-truth policy value of an evaluation policy calculable with multi-class classification data.
+We use multi-class classification datasets to evaluate OPE estimators.
+Specifically, we evaluate the estimation performance of some well-known OPE estimators using the ground-truth policy value of an evaluation policy calculable with multi-class classification data.

 ## Evaluating Off-Policy Estimators

-In the following, we evaluate the estimation performances of
+In the following, we evaluate the estimation performance of

 - Direct Method (DM)
 - Inverse Probability Weighting (IPW)
 - Self-Normalized Inverse Probability Weighting (SNIPW)